TL;DR. Call me V! It’s easier and I like it.

 I craft a mnemonic to make it easier for my future coworkers.
 The English word “mistake” has similar vowel sounds (though not exactly the same) to the ones in my name.
 At my first job, I introduce myself as “विवेक like mistake.”
 Like an advertising slogan.

 Despite my efforts, विवेक morphs into VEE•VAKE.
 A lot of my first job is on the phone, so I’m introducing myself with “This is विवेक calling.”
 Because of a phenomenon called rebracketing, the other end of the phone hears “This is Vivé calling.” vi•VAY is not my favorite.

 You learn a lot when you repeat something thousands of times.
 While “विवेक like mistake” is phonetically useful, it has what I’d call a somewhat unflattering brand association.
 I know that it gets a laugh because of the unexpectedness of “mistake,” but the touch of self-deprecation is unintended.
 Every now and then this introduction is received with a piteous “aww.”

 After a few years of this, I decide I don’t want to lead with “mistake.”
 So I rebrand.
-I replace it with a well focus-grouped: “VIV•ick like civic.”
+I replace it with a well-focus-grouped “VIV•ick like civic.”
 This sparks recognition every time.
 The Honda Civic is one of North America’s best-selling automobiles.
 Even if it sounds nothing like my name, the brand association is top-drawer.
 Seeing “Vivic” on the occasional Starbucks cup is a small price to pay for ease-of-use.

 As you can tell, I’ve thought a lot about my name, the perceptions and attitudes it generates in other people, and what it takes to get folks to say it a certain way.